The Mauro Gallery

 Their commitment to St. Mary’s University is significant and their gift, which has made possible the restoration of this unique gallery, will have a major impact for years to come.

-The Mauro Gallery will hereafter be a meeting place for artists, students, teachers and community.
+The Mauro Gallery will hereafter be a meeting place for artists, students, teachers and the community.